MicrosoftDocs/msteams-docs/msteams-platform/samples/app-with-collaboration-controls.md

 Within the **New meeting** dialog, users can provide relevant information about the meeting and select **Save**.
 The meeting will appear in the meetings list.

 To schedule an external meeting with the customer, select the dropdown next to the **New meeting** button and select **Customer Booking**.
-If the **Customer Booking** option is not available in the **New Meeting** drop down, confirm if the app is configured to Microsoft Bookings in the Settings and the user has the Bookings Administrator role.
-For more information, see [add staff to Bookings](/microsoft-365/bookings/add-staff?view=o365-worldwide).
+If the **Customer Booking** option isn't available in the **New Meeting** drop down, confirm if the app is configured to Microsoft Bookings in the Settings and the user has the Bookings Administrator role.
+For more information, see [add staff to Bookings](/microsoft-365/bookings/add-staff?view=o365-worldwide&preserve-view=true).
 You can add additional booking types by adding additional services within your Bookings business.

 :::image type="content" source="../assets/images/collaboration-control/customer-booking.png" alt-text="Schedule customer Bookings.":::

 Users can see both Internal meetings and Customer Bookings on their meeting list.
 Once the meeting has started users can join by selecting the **Join** button, this will open the meeting directly within Microsoft Teams.

-As the meetings are backed by Outlook, users can navigate to either Bookings or Outlook Calendar to see all the meetings listed in a single calendar.
+As the meetings are backed by Outlook, users can navigate to either Bookings, or Outlook Calendar to see all the meetings listed in a single calendar.
 Internal meetings are listed in shared calendar.

 ### Adding files